 Synology is a well-known name in the world of NAS.
-In this article, I’m going to talk about how to use a Synology duplicate file finder to find and delete duplicate files on Synology drives.
+In this article, I’ll discuss how to use a Synology duplicate file finder to find and delete duplicate files on Synology drives.

-Synology NAS itself actually provides a way to help users identify duplicate files.
-There are 4 facts about this native duplicate file finder for Synology NAS.
+The good news is that Synology NAS itself provides a way to help users identify duplicate files.
+Here are four facts about this native duplicate file finder for Synology NAS.

 How to access it

-You can make your Synology device more powerful by installing tools known as add-on packages.
+You can make your Synology NAS more powerful by installing tools known as packages.
 The Storage Analyzer package is one of them.
 With Storage Analyzer, you can perform various tasks, including identifying duplicate files on your Synology NAS.

 How to find duplicates

-Note: By “potential”, Storage Analyzer means that it doesn’t compare full hash values, because comparing full hash values can take time.
-So, as you can see, Storage Analyzer seeks a balance between accuracy and speed.
-If you need a duplicate file finder that identifies duplicate files by comparing full hash values and provides high accuracy, you can go to this part of the article.
+By “potential”, Storage Analyzer means that it doesn’t compare full hash values, because full comparison can take time.
+Storage Analyzer seeks a balance between accuracy and speed.
+If you need a more accurate duplicate file finder that compares full hash values, you can go to this part of the article.

 How many duplicates can be found